What is a Verification of Benefits (VOB)?

 Based on Webserv’s 2025 performance data across treatment center clients, the average VOB-to-viable VOB conversion rate is approximately 43%.
 This means that for every 100 VOBs completed, roughly 43 result in a patient whose benefits are sufficient to proceed with admission.
 Understanding this benchmark helps facilities set realistic intake projections and identify whether their VOB process is performing above or below industry norms.

 Facilities that fall significantly below this benchmark should audit their intake criteria, payer mix, and insurance verification accuracy before attributing poor admission rates to marketing performance.
-In many cases the leads are there — the VOB process is where they are being lost.
+In many cases the leads are there, the VOB process is where they are being lost.

 How Webserv Helps Optimize the VOB Process

-At Webserv, we work with treatment centers not just on driving leads but on ensuring those leads actually convert to admits.
+At Webserv, we work with treatment centers not just on driving leads but on confirming those leads actually convert to admits.
 Our admissions operations team, led by an ex-Admissions Director with direct facility experience, works alongside your intake team to identify VOB bottlenecks, implement automation, and build workflows that reduce turnaround time and improve follow-through.
 Because we track the full funnel from lead to admit across our client base, we are able to benchmark your VOB performance against real industry data and identify exactly where your process is losing patients.